4. Using Simples Classes

 The B2000++ modal transient solver integrates the equations of motion by the modal transformation.
 The resulting independent equations are then integrated in the time domain with the Newmark method, and transformed back in \(R^3\), see the text book by Clough and Penzien [clough].

-An example of modal transient analysis is presented in the examples collection.
+A modal transient analysis example of is presented in the examples collection.

 4.9.2.
 Interpolation of Curves